CSE-115-UCSC/penny-stock-lstm/pennystockpipeline/ExperimentalPipeline/README.md

         fill="forward",
         dropout_threshold=0.65)
 ```
+Note: This function looks for a file named ~/historical_data/stockdata.db to perform the imputation on

 1. **amount**: This parameter can take two forms, each with their own pros/cons, though I recommend "day".
     1. **day**: The function will comb over the entire joined dataset and look for every day that has at least one data-point.
 For each of those days, data is imputed from 9:30 - 16:00 **of that day only**.
 In turn, we are left with less fabricated data in the end, as days that initially had 0 data still have 0 data.
 It is important to know that using "day" will result in a smaller **ratio** (see below) on average for each stock, as it "plays to each of their strengths".
     2. **complete**: The function will comb over the entire joined dataset and impute-to-fill **every day** for the entire historical period (year).
 In turn, every stock has the same *amount* of data (by rows), but stocks that are more spotty will have more fabricated than actual data.